 There are many help forums and pages dedicated to the Arduino project.
 Some on their official website and some unofficial help forums.

-On this page I will explain and show my experiences with the Arduino Nano328.
+On this page I will explain and show my experiences with the Arduino Nano328 clone.

 This is one of the smaller boards and can be purchased either from their official website or vendor, or on Ebay.
 A word of caution, most of the ones on Ebay are spin-offs and not exactly like the OEM versions but work similarly.
-The nice thing about the China spin-off boards is that they come preprogrammed with a bootloader and a light blinking program uploaded.
+The nice thing about the China spin-off boards is that they come preprogrammed with a bootloader and a light blinking program already uploaded to the board.
 This demonstrates the board is functioning right from the start.

 The Chinese spin-offs use the CH340G USB interface chip and requires you to download the correct drivers from Driverzone.
 Search for the ch341ser.zip file there or on Google.
 Download and unzip in a separate folder and use the driver installation program in your Operating System Device Drivers and find the USB com port settings to install the CH340 driver.
-The file is also available from a Russian site but some computers will deny access to it.
+As of this post the driver can be downloaded here from China.
+The file is also available from a Russian site but some computers with robust anti virus software will deny access to it.
 Once installed, and you plug an Arduino into you computers USB port it should it should recognize it immediately.
 If not, make sure the correct driver is installed.
 Check your computers device driver to make sure there are no yellow errors on the USB port.
 The comm port driver issue had me stumped for almost a week until I realized what the problem was and found the correct driver.
+Also the comm port number may change randomly so each time you connect your board to the USB port it may grab another unused port number.

 I2C is the serial protocol used to communicate with multiple devices on the same two-wire buss.
 The typical library is Wire.h.
 The line in the sketch should look like this: #include <Wire.h>